fbiletsiou/Florina-Biletsiou-DISCO/ReadMe.md

 ALTER ROLE postgres SET timezone TO 'UTC';

 GRANT ALL ON SCHEMA public TO django_user;
-GRANT ALL PRIVILEGES ON DATABASE image_hosting_db TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE image_hosting_db TO django_user;

 ```

+To run the database locally, go to `core/settings` and use the database option:

+    # FOR LOCAL USE
+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.postgresql',
+            ...
+            ...

 ### Running the project